martinwittmann/impulse-bitwig/README.md

 * F0 00 20 29 [sender midi id] 06 01 01 01 F7: Device inquiry + activating the connection to the computer.
 Example response: F0 00 20 29 67 07 19 F7 == 719 is the device id of the Impulse 25.
 I can't find the Pdf anymore where I found this but I think 71A is the 49 key version and 71B the Impulse 61.
 * F0 00 20 29 00 08 [8 bytes of ascii text] F7: Show the given text on the text display of the Impulse.
 * F0 00 20 20 00 09 [3 bytes of ascii text] F7: Display text in the big 3 charachter area of the display.
 * F0 00 20 29 43 00 00 [impulse template] F7: Write the given template data into the ram.
-This is the same as manually changing all settings/mappings and lights up the 'save' element on the display.
-Meaning that a user can save the current settings as a template.
+This is the same as manually changing all settings/mappings and lights up the 'save' element on the display meaning that a user can save the current settings as a template.

 ## Template sysex